djha-skin/git-receive-mail/README.md

-The script passes whatever arguments sent to it into Himalaya, so reading the [documentation](https://pimalaya.org/himalaya/cli/latest/configuration/) for that user will enable the user to construct more advanced workflows, grab patches from folders other than their INBOX, etc. For example, `git receive-mail -a <account>` lets the user grab the email from a specific email account.
+The script passes whatever arguments sent to it into Himalaya, so reading the [documentation](https://pimalaya.org/himalaya/cli/latest/configuration/) for that tool will enable the user to construct more advanced workflows, grab patches from folders other than their INBOX, etc. For example, `git receive-mail -a <account>` lets the user grab the email from a specific email account.